-Enviva is third party certified in the three major chain of custody systems (FSC, PEFC, and SFI).
-Enviva also maintains certification under the SFI Wood Sourcing Program.
-SFI Wood Sourcing requires Enviva to promote responsible forestry activities and certification to our suppliers.
-Our staff are actively involved in the SFI Implementation Committees in Virginia and North Carolina which are groups of SFI companies that work together to elevate forestry operations on-the-ground.
+Enviva is third party certified in two of the major chain of custody systems (PEFCTM & SFI®).
+Enviva also maintains certification under the SFI® Fiber Sourcing Program.
+SFI® Fiber Sourcing requires Enviva to promote sustainable forestry activities and forest certification to our suppliers and landowners.
+Our staff are actively involved in the Florida SFI ®Implementation Committee, which is a group of SFI® certified companies that work together to enhance on-the-ground forestry operations in Florida.